che3zcake/Detecting-Pixelated-Image-Correcting-it/README.md

 ```
 ### Part 2: Correction Model
 #### Overview
-Our SRGAN model is a type of neural network designed to enhance the resolution of low-resolution images to a higher resolution.
+Our SRGAN model is a neural network designed to correct images with pixelation to give an output of the same image without pixelation artifact.
 The model consists of two main components: the Generator and the Discriminator.

 #### 1. Generator Network: